A kidney infection is a form of bacterial infection that affects one or both kidneys. Remember that this infection can be serious since it:

 - Issues with urination such as discomfort while urinating or frequent urge to urinate

 Management of kidney infection

 - Antibiotics are the main form of treatment for a kidney infection.
-The drug can be taken at home or in a healthcare facility, depending on the seriousness of the infection.
+Furthermore, use the drug at home or in a healthcare facility, depending on the seriousness of the infection.

-- Oral antibiotics might be taken at home.
-Treatment is continued at home if the symptoms appear to get better within 24 hours after starting the drug.
+- Take oral antibiotics at home.
+The doctor will instruct the individual to continue treatment at home if the symptoms appear to get better within 24 hours after starting the drug.

-- The initial dose of intravenous antibiotic is given by the doctor and continued at home.
+- The doctor provides the initial dose of intravenous antibiotic and later given instructions to take it at home.

-- If the individual is seriously sick or if the oral drugs taken at home are not effective, hospitalization is required.
-The individual is given fluids and medications intravenously and placed under careful monitoring to ensure that the condition of the individual is getting better.
+- If the individual is seriously sick or if the oral drugs taken at home are not effective, hospitalization is necessary.
+In addition, the individual is given fluids and medications intravenously and under careful monitoring to ensure that the condition of the individual is getting better.

 In most cases, antibiotics must be taken for at least 7 days.
-The bacteria must be eliminated to prevent damage to the kidneys and prevent the infection from recurring.
+Overall, the bacteria must be eliminated to prevent damage to the kidneys and prevent the infection from recurring.